-Another possible reason for the Klingons' continued use of dual-reactor systems was a shortage of AM and qualified warp-core engineers.
-Because the Klingons acquired M/AM technology rather than developing it independently, the necessary infrastructure to support its efficient use, including systems for training engineers and facilities for producing AM, was poorly developed.
+Another possible reason for the Klingons' continued use of dual-reactor systems was a shortage of antimatter and qualified warp-core engineers.
+Because the Klingons acquired M/AM technology rather than developing it independently, the necessary infrastructure to support its efficient use, including systems for training engineers and facilities for producing antimatter, was poorly developed.
 (The Klingon Empire does not operate an institution comparable to the Federation's Starfleet Academy or Merchant Space Academy.
 All personnel are trained on starships in service.)
-Similar shortages confronted the United Earth Stellar Navy when it attempted to introduce M/AM power during the Earth-Romulan War: reactors and ships could be constructed relatively quickly, but engineers already serving on ships had to undergo at least 9 months of specialized M/AM reactor training and AM was produced at a single facility on Earth.
-If either AM or engineers were in short supply, as is quite likely, the diffusion of M/AM reactor technology through the Klingon fleet would have necessarily been slow and those ships equipped with M/AM reactors could not have operated at maximal efficiency.
+Similar shortages confronted the United Earth Stellar Navy (UESN) when it attempted to introduce M/AM power during the Earth-Romulan War: reactors and ships could be constructed relatively quickly, but engineers already serving on ships had to undergo at least 9 months of specialized M/AM reactor training, and antimatter was produced at a single facility on Earth.
+If either antimatter or engineers were in short supply, as is quite likely, the diffusion of M/AM reactor technology through the Klingon fleet would have necessarily been slow and those ships equipped with M/AM reactors could not have operated at maximal efficiency.

-The D4 was filled to capacity with heavy weaponry and shielding, deuterium and AM fuels, and the largest, most powerful reactors in the Klingon inventory.
-This equipment resulted in an immense ship displacing 290,000 tons, one third more than the preceding D3 class, twice as much as the Federation's LANCASTER class, and nearly 3.5 times as much as the Romulans' CRACKER class.
+The D4 was filled to capacity with heavy weaponry and shielding, deuterium and antimatter fuels, and the largest, most powerful reactors in the Klingon inventory.
+This equipment resulted in an immense ship displacing 290,000 tons, one-third more than the preceding D3 class, twice as much as the Federation's Lancaster class, and nearly 3.5 times as much as the Romulans' Cracker class.
 However, the weight-power curves of the Klingon M/AM reactors were still relatively shallow, meaning that a given increase in reactor weight resulted in only a similar or lesser increase in reactor power output.
 In contrast, Federation M/AM reactors during this period were doubling in power output every 15 years while remaining the same size or becoming smaller.

 Although the D4's dual-reactor configuration freed the M/AM reactor of the "responsibility" of providing all power for the warp drive, the weight and performance penalties of carrying two full-sized reactors were considerable.
-The D4, with a maximum speed at warp of wf 4.8, was certainly faster than the earlier D3 (maximum speed, wf 3.9), but was still marginally slower than the fusion-powered Romulan CRACKER at maximum speed (wf 4.9) and considerably slower at cruising speed (wf 2.8 vs wf 3.2).
+The D4, with a maximum speed of wf 4.8, was certainly faster than the earlier D3 (maximum speed, wf 3.9, but was still marginally slower than the fusion-powered Romulan Cracker at maximum speed (wf 4.9) and considerably slower at cruising speed (wf 3.2 vs. wf 3.6).
 Furthermore, because of its immense size, the D4 maneuvered extremely poorly at warp and responded even more sluggishly at impulse speeds.
 Therefore, unless great advances were made in reactor efficiency, warp-field dynamics, or spaceframe strength, the Klingons could never hope to build ships that could hold their own in combat against the best of the Federation or even of the Romulan Empire.

 Despite the Klingons' confidence in the power of the D4, it had little success in combat against either the Romulans or the Federation after its introduction in 2207.
-In two actions against Starfleet (Aeolius VII in 2219 and Verruca II in 2223), the D4 was badly mauled in both offensive and defensive roles against the much faster, more heavily armed LANCASTER-class heavy cruisers.
-Even against fusion-powered Romulan "Birds of Prey" (CRACKER and CAPSIZE classes) the Klingons continued to be overmatched through a combination of marginally superior speeds, more reliable heavy weaponry, judiciously applied sensor countermeasures, and more skillful command.
+In two actions against Starfleet (Aeolius VII in 2219 and Verruca II in 2223), the D4 was badly mauled in both offensive and defensive roles against the much faster, more heavily armed Lancaster-class heavy cruisers.
+Even against fusion-powered Romulan "Birds-of-Prey" (Cracker and Capsize classes) the Klingons continued to be overmatched through a combination of marginally superior speeds, more reliable heavy weaponry, judiciously applied sensor countermeasures, and more skillful command.
 Although D4s were able to absorb massive amounts of damage and remain in action by virtue of their immense size, damage control was a concept foreign to Klingon commanders, who preferred to go down fighting with their ships.
-Their crews were condemned to go down as well.
-Although the D4 continued to serve with the Klingon Imperial Fleet until the mid 2240s, it was largely replaced in front-line roles as soon as the D5 was introduced in 2224.
+Although the D4 continued to serve with the Klingon Imperial Fleet until the mid-2240s, it was largely replaced in front-line roles as soon as the D5 was introduced in 2224.